 Noise above 85 dB is damaging to our ears.
 Prolonged exposure to such degrees of noise can result in long-term hearing defects.

 A typical RC car that creates around 65 dB can reach these extreme decibels after several drives in rough terrain.
 When you are driving your RC car, you probably will not mind the loud noise due to the fun and excitement you are having at the time.
 But in the long term, these prolonged exposures can give rise to hearing problems.

-What is the quietest RC car?
-See my related article here
+See my related article: What is the quietest RC car?

 Moreover, there are some immediate effects too.
 You might experience headaches, dizziness, or a ringing sensation in your ears after you return from a session with your loud RC car.